Breguet Type 20 Generation 1 Military Issue

 and evidence that the watch is able to support more than 300 times starting, stopping and resetting the chronograph.

 The crucial feature the French government requested was the flyback for the chronographs.
 The flyback function of the chronograph allowed pilots to reset or retour-en-vol timing by pressing the lower push piece.

-The need for improved reliability and maintenance gave birth to the Type 21 in 1956.
+The need for improved reliability and maintenance gave birth to the Type 21 model in 1956.

 Breguet had produced chronographs from the early 1930’s and these supplied design ideas and style to the Type 20 model.
 However, the French military as part of war reparations were already using German supplied Hanhart and Stowa watches, and were familiar with design features, which would have fed into the Type 20 specification.

-The Breguet 4174 case type was also a precursor to the Type 20 model.
+The Breguet 4174 case type below was also a precursor to the Type 20 model.

 The standard model for the French Air Force is shown below.
 It was a 2 register model, with a 30 minute sub-register, and almost universally was fitted with an unsigned dial, characterized by a gorgeous onion crown.

 The Type 20 5101/54 model had a Valjoux Cal.
 222 mechanical movement, 17 jewels, black matte dial, luminous Arabic numerals, outer second/minute divisions with Arabic numerals, luminous skeleton baton hands, skeleton propellor sweep second hand, two subsidiary dials, one a 30 minute register and the other showing constant seconds, circular stainless steel case, stainless steel bezel with reeded edge and arrowhead indicator, two round chronograph buttons in the band, onion crown, downturned lugs, and a screw back case.